-If you have been treated under general anaesthetic (asleep in hospital) as a day surgery patient, you will remain numb for 8-12 hours because you were given a long acting anaesthetic injection in the mouth called Marcaine.
+If you have been treated under general anaesthetic (asleep in hospital) as a day surgery patient, you will remain numb for 8-12 hours because you were given a long-acting anaesthetic injection in the mouth called Marcaine.

 If you have been treated at the dental practice, in most cases you will remain numb for around 2-4 hours having been given an injection of Articaine.
-In certain circumstances you may be given Marcaine to provide longer pain relief after surgery in the practice, particularly if you have to face a long journey home.
+In certain circumstances, you may be given Marcaine to provide longer pain relief after surgery in the practice, particularly if you have to face a long journey home.

 Q. What about the pain after the local anaesthetic wears off?

-As your local anaesthetic injections in your mouth start to wear off, it is important to have the pain killer tablets already working.
+As your local anaesthetic injections in your mouth start to wear off, it is important to have the painkiller tablets already working.

-For this reason, we advise that if you have been treated as a day case under general anaesthetic and have a long acting injection (lasts 8-12 hours), start to take all your medications around 8 hours after surgery.
+For this reason, we advise that if you have been treated as a day case under general anaesthetic and have a long-acting injection (lasts 8-12 hours), start to take all your medications around 8 hours after surgery.

-However, if you have had surgery at the practice and received the usual 2-4 hour injection, it is wise to begin taking your painkillers as soon as practical after surgery, either at the practice before you leave or as soon as you get home.
+However, if you have had surgery at the practice and received the usual 2-4 hour injection, it is wise to begin taking your painkillers as soon as practicable after surgery, either at the practice before you leave or as soon as you get home.

 Q. How much pain can I expect?